evprkr/gem/README.md

 # Gem Text Editor

-Gem (codename) is a terminal-based text editor written in Python using curses.
+Gem (code name) is a terminal-based text editor written in Python using curses.